-Ghana has made significant progress in safe water access at the national level, with 80 percent of Ghanaians able to access improved water sources as of 2015.
-However, only 27 percent of water comes from a safely managed source, meaning an improved source on premises, available when needed, and free from fecal contamination.
-Sanitation coverage remains lower than in other African countries; only 19 percent of urban residents and 9 percent of rural residents have access to basic sanitation.
-Maintenance and management of existing infrastructure remains a challenge, population growth and draining of wetlands combine to make water scarce, and rapid urbanization is further stressing access to clean water and sanitation in cities.
-Poor sanitation costs Ghana the equivalent of $290 million a year—about 1.6 percent of the national GDP.
-Open defecation alone costs the country $79 million.
+Ghana has made significant progress in providing basic water services at the national level.
+However, only 36 percent of people use a safely managed water source, while only 18 percent have access to at least basic sanitation.
+Maintenance and management of existing infrastructure also remains a challenge, as population growth and draining of wetlands combine to make water scarce, and rapid urbanization is further stressing access to safe drinking water and sanitation in cities.

-Much of the water-related work in Ghana is done in partnership with Rotary International and Coca-Cola to extend the reach of USAID’s WASH programming.
-Other USAID activities fall under the WASH for Health project, which aims to increase the number of people in target areas with access to an improved drinking water supply; increase the availability of community-based health resources such as bore wells, clean water, and sanitation facilities; encourage individuals and communities to adopt positive behavior change; and strengthen the community’s ability to plan, manage, and maintain sustainable WASH.
+USAID’s water-related work in Ghana is done in partnership with the public sector, private sector, and civil society.
+This includes USAID’s WASH for Health project, which aims to increase the number of people in target areas with access to an improved drinking water supply; increase the availability of community-based health resources such as bore wells, clean water, and sanitation facilities; encourage individuals and communities to adopt positive behavior change; and strengthen the community’s ability to plan, manage, and maintain sustainable WASH.

 Source: USAID Development Experience Clearing House (DEC) and specific water activity websites.
 The funding level and start/end date shown here reflect the information available via the DEC or activity website at the time the activity was added to Globalwaters.org.

 *Includes access to both basic and safely managed services